Bank of England raises rates as Ukraine war boosts inflation - NewsBreak

 Bank of England raises rates as Ukraine war boosts inflation

-LONDON (AP) — The Bank of England raised its key interest rate Thursday for the third time since December as it pushes ahead faster than other central banks in combating a global wave of inflation that is set to accelerate following Russia’s invasion of Ukraine.
+The Bank of England raised its key interest rate Thursday for the third time since December as it pushes ahead faster than other central banks in combating a global wave of inflation that is set to accelerate following Russia’s invasion of Ukraine .

 The bank boosted its key rate to 0.75% after the war pushed oil prices to a 13-year high earlier this month.
 It comes a day after the U.S. Federal Reserve raised its benchmark short-term rate to 0.25% to tame the worst inflation since the early 1980s.